Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Exponential clustering for quantum correlations

 \subsection{Exponential entanglement clustering}

-By combining Proposition~\ref{prop:quantum_correlation_negativity} with Theorem~\ref{thm:quantum_correlation}, we immediately obtain the following corollary: \begin{corol} Let $\rho_\beta$ be a quantum state given by a quantum Gibbs state with the short-range Hamiltonian~\eqref{int_short_range}.
+The combination of Proposition~\ref{prop:quantum_correlation_negativity} with Theorem~\ref{thm:quantum_correlation} yields the following corollary: \begin{corol} Let $\rho_\beta$ be a quantum state given by a quantum Gibbs state with the short-range Hamiltonian~\eqref{int_short_range}.
 Then, for arbitrary subsystems $A$ and $B$ separated by a distance $R$ (i.e., $\dist_{A,B}=R$), the PPT relative entanglement is upper-bounded by